 Date moonshine is favored for its light smoky flavor with a fruity accent.
 Taking into account the expenses, overdue or unconditional raw materials are usually used.
 Even moldy dates can are fine—high-temperature cooking will take care of any fungus.
 However, it’s important that you remove rotten fruits which tincture bitterness.

 Theory.
 50-66% sugar content.
 This means that 2.2 lbs/1 kilo of raw material is enough to make 0.75 liters of 40% ABV moonshine.
 To increase the yield you can use beet sugar; 2.2 lbs/1 kilo is enough to cook 1.2 liters of 40% ABV distillate, but the quality of the beverage is quite lower—the date aroma is not as flavorful.
 If you have enough raw material, I recommend cooking date moonshine without sugar.

-Baker’s or distillers yeast allow for 4-9-day brew cooking but these strains deteriorate beverage’s aroma.
-Thus, if you have time to spare you should use homemade raisin or fruit ferment.
-Store-bought wine yeast will do fine, too.
+Distillers yeast allow for 4-9-day brew cooking but these strains deteriorate beverage’s aroma.
+Thus, if you have time to spare you should use Store-bought wine yeast.
 Fermenting will last 30-50 days, but using such yeast will greatly improve organoleptic properties of distillate.

 What’s special about the technology of cooking date wash is that first, you need to dissolve fructose which is contained in the fruit pulp in water.
 In order to do this, you’ll have to cook compote and then cool it down and add yeast.

 - Water – 18 liters and additional 4 liters per each 2.2 lbs/kilo of sugar

 Citric acid allows for a required degree of acidity which promotes fermentation